mage-ai/mage-ai/README.md

     <sub>If you run into errors, please see [Install errors](https://docs.mage.ai/getting-started/setup#errors).</sub>

-1. Create new project and launch tool (change `demo_project` to any other name if you want):
+1. Create a new project and launch tool (change `demo_project` to any other name if you want):
     ```bash
     mage start demo_project
     ```